IFRS 16, policies, judgements, joint operations, lease and non-lease components, certain disclosures, oil industry

 In many cases where an operator is the sole signatory to a lease contract of an asset to be used in the activities of a specific joint operation, the operator does so implicitly or explicitly on behalf of the joint arrangement.
 In certain jurisdictions, and importantly for Equinor as this includes the Norwegian continental shelf (NCS), the concessions granted by the authorities establish both a right and an obligation for the operator to enter into necessary agreements in the name of the joint operations (licences).

 Equinor leases certain assets, notably drilling rigs, transportation vessels, storages and office facilities for operational activities.
-Equinor is mostly a lessee, and the use of leases serves operational purposes rather than as a tool for financing.
+Equinor has the primary responsibility for the full external lease payments in the majority of the lease contracts, and the use of leases serves operational purposes rather than as a tool for financing.

-Commitments relating to lease contracts which had not yet commenced at year-end are included within Other commitments in note 26 Other commitments, contingent liabilities and contingent assets.
+Commitments relating to lease contracts which had not yet commenced at year-end are included within note 26 Other commitments, contingent liabilities and contingent assets.

 A maturity profile based on undiscounted contractual cash flows for lease liabilities is disclosed in note 4 Financial risk and capital management.